 What is it?

-Access Rules allow you to control what access level any group or member has on anything in your Igloo community.
+Access Rules allow you to control what access level any group or member has on anything in your digital workplace.
 You can set up Access Rules on any page, space, channel, or piece of content like files or articles.

 Access Rules are cumulative, meaning that if someone has multiple rules that apply to them, they will receive the highest level of access provided.